nandchandravadia/rhythmRNNs_speech/README.md

 ## Datasets

-This repository contains the code to reproduce the results of the following experiments:
+The models use the following datasets:

 - **English Spoken Digits**